rdcoletta/genomic_prediction_svs/README.md

 qsub scripts/add_snps_not_in_cross.sh
 ```

 Finally, I will merge the resequencing SNPs from all crosses in a single file, and then merge this file with the projected SV data.
-The file `data/usda_SNPs-SVs_rils.not-in-SVs.projected.reseq-SNPs.hmp.txt` will be the final file to be used in the genomic prediction simulations.

 ```bash
 cd analysis/projection_reseq-snps